cat-in-a-box/cat-in-a-box.github.io/README.md

 # Personal web page
-Just a webpage built with React.
+Just a personal webpage built with React, CSS and some JavaScript.

 Provides information about me, means of contact as well as my personal projects: